Acupuncture Belmont

 Strict infection control standards Unknown standards

 Acupuncture professionals need to have mandatory professional indemnity insurance.
-Acupuncture or dry needling treatments may not be covered by some practitioners.
+Some practitioners may not be covered for acupuncture or dry needling

 Click below to book your appointment today